nextgis/docs_toolbox/source/tools.rst

 Convert forest declaration into geodata
 -------------------------------------------------

 Converts XML with forest declaration into vector layer.
-Specialized tool for forest users in Russia.

 Inputs: